cucumber-rs/cucumber/book/src/quickstart.md

 To relate the text of the `.feature` file with the actual tests we would need a `World` object, holding a state that is newly created for each [scenario] and is changing as [Cucumber] goes through each [step] of that [scenario].

-To enable testing of our `animal.feature`, let's add this code to `example.rs`:
+To enable testing of our `simple.feature`, let's add this code to `example.rs`:
 ```rust
 # extern crate cucumber;
 # extern crate futures;